Supporting the Next Generation of Educators

-Launched in 2020 as an extension of City Teaching Alliance’s flagship teacher development program, BEI provides financial and programmatic support grant funds for current and aspiring Black educators.
-Through this fellowship, Black teachers in our program qualify for a minimum of $4,000 (and up to $5,000) in grant funds and a minimum of $20,000 (up to $25,000) in direct tuition payments towards your Master’s degree in Teaching.
+Launched in 2020 as an extension of City Teaching Alliance’s flagship teacher development program, the Next Generation Initiative seeks to help potential educators join and thrive in the teaching profession.
+This includes The Black Educators Initiative (BEI), which connects current and aspiring Black educators with financial and programmatic support grant funds through our partnership with UNCF.
+This allows Black teachers in our program to qualify for a minimum of $4,000 (and up to $5,000) in grant funds and a minimum of $20,000 (up to $25,000) in direct tuition payments towards their Master’s degree in Teaching as part of the UNCF Fellowship.

 0 %